SoftInstigate/restheart-website/docs/security/user-management.md

 ```

 {: .bs-callout.bs-callout-info}
-**mongoRealAuthenticatorr** can be configured to use different properties for the username, roles an password.
+**mongoRealAuthenticator** can be configured to use different properties for the username, roles an password.
 Check [mongoRealAuthenticator](/docs/security/authentication/#mongo-realm-authenticator) for more information.

 ## Get existing users